Jek9884/FAST/README.md

   <em>Illustration of the implementation of the FAST framework used in this work.
 Given a set of pre-trained policies the agent exploit these policies to learn a new complex task.</em>
 </p>

+Recordings of the best-performing models are available [here](https://github.com/Jek9884/FAST-Video-Results).

 ---

 # Repository Structure